edward-ly/kinect-konductor/README.md

 $ ./main examples/example.csv /usr/share/sounds/sf2/FluidR3_GM.sf2
 ```

 When you run the program for the first time, the JACK server should start up as well.
-If you are using QjackCtl to manage the JACK server, ensure that the FluidSynth audio output is connected to your system audio driver to ensure playback.

->If JACK is unable to use real-time scheduling, run the commands `sudo dpkg-reconfigure -p high jackd` to give JACK high priority and `sudo adduser [your-username] audio` to add your user account to the "audio" group, and restart your computer.
+If JACK is unable to use real-time scheduling, run the commands `sudo dpkg-reconfigure -p high jackd` to give JACK high priority and `sudo adduser [your-username] audio` to add your user account to the "audio" group, then restart your computer.

 ## Creating Your Own Score

 Our program reads a CSV file in a certain format in order to play music.
 The first line consists of three numbers.
-The first number indicates the number of program changes to read, the second number indicates the number of note messages to read, and the third number indicates the PPQN (pulses per quarter note) value for the music.
+The first number indicates the number of program changes to read, the second number indicates the number of note messages to read, and the third number indicates the PPQN (pulses/ticks per quarter note) value for the music.

 The following lines, equal to the expected number of program changes, each consist of a channel number (0-15) and a program number (0-127 for General MIDI), telling FluidSynth which program/instrument maps to which channel.